 Watch: "I got more manhood in my little finger than Randy Savage has in his whole body!"

-Adrian never one to hold back, didn’t think Savage was that great a wrestler.
-“Randy was pure athlete, and he could certainly look after himself in a fight, but he couldn’t wrestle.
+Adrian, never one to hold back, didn’t think Savage was that great a wrestler.
+"Randy was pure athlete, and he could certainly look after himself in a fight, but he couldn’t wrestle.
 You have never seen him apply the simplest of wrestling holds.
-Or escape from one.”
+Or escape from one."

 As for people who suggest that wrestling is a choreographed pantomime, he takes exception to that.
-“Every sport where there’s money involved is fixed.
-Just because something is fixed, doesn’t mean it’s fake.
-The promoter may have the last word as to who wins and who doesn’t, but the other guy is going to be in for a d**n rough time either way.”
-He adds, “You could yawn while breaking someone’s arm, but how exciting would that look to a crowd?
-It takes serious work, he says, to make fights feel as genuine as they can possibly be night after night.”
+"Every sport where there’s money involved is fixed.
+Just because something is fixed doesn’t mean it’s fake.
+The promoter may have the last word as to who wins and who doesn’t, but the other guy is going to be in for a damn rough time either way.”
+He adds, "You could yawn while breaking someone’s arm, but how exciting would that look to a crowd?
+It takes serious work, he says, to make fights feel as genuine as they can possibly be night after night."

 There was always the question as to what Street’s sexual orientation was supposed to be.
-He explains the reasoning behind his ambiguity to answering the question, “Mystery and contrast have always been important to me.
+He explains the reasoning behind his ambiguity in answering the question, "Mystery and contrast have always been important to me.
 That’s why I would never say, ‘I’m absolutely not gay’ or say that I was either.
 The thing is, while people are arguing about it, you’re still getting attention.
-If you turn ’round and claim to be one thing or another, you’ve put yourself in a box.
-End of story.
+If you turn ’round and claim to be one thing or another, you’ve put yourself in a box—end of story.
 And I never want to be in a box.
-That’s not for me.”
+That’s not for me."

-“I’ve only got one way of doing things and that’s my way.
+"I’ve only got one way of doing things, and that’s my way.
 Before I came to the States, no one was wearing face paint, no one was wearing spandex, and no one at that time was entering the ring with a lady valet.
-Nowadays, all of these things are commonplace in pro wrestling.”
+Nowadays, all of these things are commonplace in pro wrestling."

 "Exotic" Adrian Street retired in 2010, not before winning the NWA Wrestle Birmingham (Alabama) title at age 70.
 It is estimated that he has had between 12-15,000 matches.

 Even though he was diagnosed with throat cancer and was told to go home and prepare for the end in 2001, he is still with us and continues proving us all wrong with the odds others try to place on him.
-Street, always defiant, wants to go in his own terms.
-“I told [the doctor] I wasn’t going anywhere because there were still people in the world I’d not pissed off yet.”
+Street, always defiant, wants to go on his own terms.
+"I told [the doctor] I wasn’t going anywhere because there were still people in the world I’d not pissed off yet."

-Adrian Street always craved the spotlight and we sure as bloody heck aren’t going to deny it from him.
+Adrian Street always craved the spotlight, and we sure as bloody heck aren’t going to deny it from him.
 Remember, you may be pretty, but he’s beautiful!

 You can purchase any of Adrian Street’s seven books here.